Nature, Art, Relationships

 A: If a new lawn is part of the design, we’ll install sod or sow our favorite fleur de lawn seed mix.
 We focus on what we do best, which is the big picture design and installation.
 We’re not the best fit if you’re just looking for a new lawn.
 However, if you’re looking to get rid of your lawn and replace it with an alternative planting or patio, we’re on it!

 Q: Do you do monthly maintenance?

-A: We follow up on your newly installed landscape with seasonal care.
-Emphasizing low maintenance techniques in our designs means that, well, they are low maintenance.
-We prefer to tend the emerging dynamics of the planting rather than maintain them at a static place.
+A: Emphasizing low maintenance techniques in our designs means that, well, they are low maintenance.
+We prefer that you tend the emerging dynamics of the planting rather than maintain them at a static place.
 It’s a subtle but important distinction that means your garden will continue to surprise you year after year.
 We can teach you how to care for the new plantings yourself or we can connect you with our colleagues that specialize garden stewardship.